Driving Without an Ohio License in Columbus

-In Ohio, driving without a license is illegal.
+Driving without an Ohio license is illegal.
 Not only can you get a citation, you can be charged with driving without a valid operator’s license, or “no ops” charges.
 This is a criminal offense and if you are convicted, it can have serious consequences that will follow you for long after the charges have been dealt with.
-Driving without a license is defined in the Ohio Revised Code (ORC 4510.12) as anyone who “operates a motor vehicle on a public road, highway or private road intended for public use without a valid driver’s license” or permit.
+Driving without a license is defined in the Ohio Revised Code 4510.12 as anyone who “operates a motor vehicle on a public road, highway or private road intended for public use without a valid driver’s license” or permit.

 This law helps keep us safe on the road.
 Requiring a driver’s license and training before a person can operate a car alone on the road ensures that everyone has the knowledge and skills necessary to drive safely.
 It doesn’t matter if you know how to drive, you still must have a valid license to operate a motor vehicle.

 Penalties for Driving without a License in Columbus

 Because driving without a license is a safety issue, this offense is taken seriously in Ohio.
 Luckily, if it is your first offense, no one is hurt, and you never have been licensed, you will only be charged with an unclassified misdemeanor.
 If you are convicted, you will be sentenced to up to 500 community service hours and fined up to $1,000.
 Subsequent offenses will be dealt with more harshly.
 You will be charged with a first-degree misdemeanor.
 This is punishable by up to 6 months in jail and up to $1,000 in fines.